 Successful mindsets - 5 tips to get you motivated

-The Australian College of Applied Professions is committed to ensuring all students undertaking courses with a placement, fieldwork, internship or practicum component are fit for practice and compliant with mandatory, legislative or registration requirements.
+ACAP University College is committed to ensuring all students undertaking courses with a placement, fieldwork, internship or practicum component are fit for practice and compliant with mandatory, legislative or registration requirements.

 The Fit for Practice policy applies to all enrolled students participating in courses that include a practical component (listed below), as well as to all staff in relation to the oversight of students undertaking these Courses associated with their employment at the College.